soulroll/homebase/README.md

 # Homebase
-An easy way to manage a lot of links to common tools, resources and/or everyday work related tasks that you need to remember.
+An easy way to manage a long list of links to common tools, resources and/or everyday work related tasks that you need to remember, very handy for starting a new job and keeping track of things.

 ## What is this?
 A simple Google search mobile friendly website built with Bootstrap that allows you to add, edit and delete links in lists to common tools, resources and everyday work related tasks without the use of a Database.